HSyed91/MOPower/README.md

 through citing.
 Click the DOI badge and under the 'Cite as' heading there will be a citation manager.
 A manuscript for MOPower is currently in production.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2554818.svg)](https://doi.org/10.5281/zenodo.2554818)

+# Updates & Bug Fixes
+## 10/04/2019 v1.0.2
+1. Single omics power calculation of RNA-Seq data can now be calculated using edgeR's Exact test or Negative Binomial GLM.
+The output is now the power to detect differentially expressed genes between groups given a sample of genes (Q: How many genes will be differentially expressed?)
+Number of simulations input will disappear as this is not required.
+2. Plot of estimated dispersion parameter is displayed for single omics RNA-Seq power calculation.
+3. An 'Add line' checkbox to add a new power calculation line to the power plot has been added.
+4. Data replicate displayed in UI will now only show one feature from each omics.
+Download sample data will have the entire simulated dataset.
+This was too minimize the space taken by the display data.
+5. Longitudinal outcome removed from simulation framework because there are no multi-omics analyses currently available to analyse the outcome.
+6. Analysis options shown in menu are dependent on the outcome choice.
+7. Dispersion parameter within the Negative-Binomial model used to simulate gene expression data is now defined using the edgeR definition of 1/(D^2).

 # Purpose:

 The purpose of MOPower is to simulate multi-omics data and calculate